dazzlerkumar/cheat-sheets/README.md

 - Create a markdown (.md) file
 - Place the image link there with image original source
 - Add Original Author's name (if applicable)

+## Contributing

+1. Fork the [cheat-sheet](https://github.com/dazzlerkumar/cheat-sheets) repo and branch out from the default branch.
+2. Read our guidelines
+3. Add / Update the relevant files and commit them with a clear commit message
+4. If you are creating a new page, don't forget to add an entry in the SUMMARY.md file of the main domain folder
+5. Create a pull request in your fork to the default branch in the base repository
+6. Link the issue of the base repository in your Pull request description.